St0wy/old-blog/src/content/blog/raytracing-optimizations.md

 featured: false
 draft: false
 tags:
-  - optimisation
+  - optimization
   - raytracing
   - english
   - sae
-description: Technical blogpost on how I optimised a Raytracer using various methods.
+description: Technical blogpost on how I optimized a Raytracer using various methods.
 ---

 During the second module of the third year at SAE Institute, we had to do a project in a naive way, that we would then optimize.

 Since I enjoy computer graphics, I decided to follow [Ray Tracing in One Weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html) written by Peter Shirley.
 And since I also enjoy Rust, it's the language I chose for this project.
-Although there are some Rust specific stuff, most of the optimisations can be applied in any programming language, so don't be scared if you don't know any Rust.
+Although there are some Rust specific stuff, most of the optimizations can be applied in any programming language, so don't be scared if you don't know any Rust.

 You can see the code on this repo : <https://github.com/St0wy/raytracing/>